David Raya

+Raya began his senior career in England with Blackburn Rovers.
+He made his professional breakthrough as part of the team that was promoted from League One in 2018.
+He transferred to Championship club Brentford in 2019 and was a part of the team that was promoted to the Premier League in 2021.
+In 2023, Raya joined fellow Premier League side Arsenal on loan, winning the Golden Glove award in his debut season and earning a permanent transfer the following summer.
+The following season he won the Golden Glove for the second time in a row, the first goalkeeper to achieve that since Ederson.
+At the end of the season, Arsenal announced that Raya would wear the number 1 shirt for the 2025–26 season.

+Raya made his international debut for Spain in 2022, and was part of the squads for the 2022 FIFA World Cup as well as UEFA Euro 2024, which Spain won.

 Club career

 Blackburn Rovers

-Born in Barcelona, Raya began his career in his native Spain, combining goalkeeping with playing as an outfield player in futsal.
-He later played youth football for UE Cornellà, before moving to England to join Blackburn Rovers on a scholarship in July 2012.
-Two years earlier, the transfer of Hugo Fernández to Ewood Park had led to an agreement between the two clubs for UE Cornellà players to join Blackburn Rovers for trials.
+Born in Barcelona, Catalonia, Raya began his career in his native Spain and combined goalkeeping with playing as an outfield player in futsal.
+He later played youth football for Cornellà, before moving to England to join Blackburn Rovers on a scholarship in July 2012.
+Two years earlier, the transfer of Hugo Fernández to Ewood Park had led to an agreement between the two clubs for Cornellà players to join Blackburn Rovers for trials.
 He progressed through the club's academy and signed a professional contract on 26 February 2014.
 Raya gained his first senior experience with a four-month spell on loan at Conference Premier club Southport during the first half of the 2014–15 season and made 24 appearances.
 After his return to Ewood Park, he made two late-season Championship appearances and signed a new three-year contract in April 2015.

 Despite making just 13 appearances during the 2015–16 and 2016–17 seasons, Raya was Rovers' second-choice goalkeeper behind Jason Steele and was a frequent member of the matchday squad.
 Rovers' relegation to League One at the end of the 2016–17 season saw Raya take over as the club's first-choice goalkeeper.
 He made 47 appearances during the 2017–18 season and helped the club to automatic promotion straight back to the Championship.
-He retained in his place during 2018–19 and made 46 appearances during a season of consolidation in the Championship.
+He retained his place during 2018–19 and made 46 appearances during a season of consolidation in the Championship.
 Raya departed Rovers in July 2019, after making 108 appearances for the club.